Skip to main content

 This is a very large insurance company so one of their business partners is “Claims Processing”.
 Now, put yourself in that seat.
 Do either of these internal siloed measurements resonate with the person who is processing claims?
 The answer?
 “No”!

-How many claims does Claims Processing Department need to process per hour?
+How many claims does the Claims Processing Department need to process per hour?

 Promoting a “Focus On Value” culture is an effective way of breaking down organizational siloes.
-Every person in your organization should have a clear understanding their contribution towards creating value for the organization, its customers and other stakeholders.
+Every person in your organization should have a clear understanding of their contribution towards creating value for the organization, its customers, and other stakeholders.

 Educate & Inspire…